Haitam-Elgharras/leon-template/README.md

 # leon template
-* Overview:Overview: This project is a custom implementation of the Kasper template, a minimalistic and elegant theme for the Ghost blogging platform, using HTML and CSS.
-The template is designed to be lightweight, fast and easy to use.
+* Overview:This project is a custom implementation of the Leon template, a minimalistic and elegant theme for the Ghost blogging platform, using HTML and CSS.
+The template is designed to be lightweight, fast and easy to use, and it offers a modern and clean layout that puts the focus on your content.
 Design Link: [leon PSD](https://www.graphberry.com/item/leon-psd-agency-template)